milofultz/tinybrainfans/wiki/Problem Solving/hdd.md

 description: Hammock Driven Development was a talk from Rich Hickey on how to practice solving problems.
 ---

 Hammock Driven Development was a talk from Rich Hickey[1] on how to practice solving problems.
-A lot of this ties into the values I got from the {{PI AT PC}} method, but brings in more programming-specific ideas and values.
+A lot of this ties into the values I got from the {{PI AT PC framework}}, but brings in more programming-specific ideas and values.

 He specifically references the book "How To Solve It"[4], which you can find a summary of below[5].
 You can also find it on Google if you try a bit.